This hardy, cold-season vegetable is easy to grow, takes up little space in the garden and delivers plenty of punch, both raw or cooked.

 Insects and Diseases:

-To help prevent insect and disease damage avoid planting onions in the same area for three years.
+To help prevent insect and disease problems avoid planting onions in the same area for three years.
 Damage to the lower part of the stem is often caused by the onion maggot.
 Thrips are suspected if onions becomes bleached and wither.
 Wireworms (the larvae of click beetles) can also cause serious damage as they feed on all underground parts.

 Note: Take Down Garden Spray combines the fast knockdown of pyrethrin and the residual activity of canola oil to kill ALL stages of insects, including eggs.
 Best of all, it breaks down quickly in the environment and may be used on edible crops up to and including the day of harvest.